gpid007/showcase/README.md

 These files are _bound_ _(or mounted)_ to the container.
 Internal ports `8000, 8001` are both exposed to `80`.
 The `haprox` container waits for both `nginx` containers to be up.
-It then listenes to and exposes port `80`.
+It then listens to and exposes port `80`.
 This facilitates simple _round robin load balancing_.
 Open a webbrowser with `http://localhost:80` and refreshing the page.
 All containers are placed within the `webLB` network.